kissgyorgy/my-stars/README.md

 ## TypeScript

+- [mitsuhiko/agent-stuff](https://github.com/mitsuhiko/agent-stuff) - These are commands I use with agents, mostly Claude
 - [pingdotgg/t3code](https://github.com/pingdotgg/t3code) -
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
 - [generalaction/emdash](https://github.com/generalaction/emdash) - Emdash is the Open-Source Agentic Development Environment (🧡 YC W26).
 Run multiple coding agents in parallel.
 Use any provider.